 a sense of connection to self and others

-In a fast-paced world where stress is common, drumming can provide an antidote, a slowing-down, a primal expression of our deepest feelings.
-Rhythmic drumming is a symbol of life, a metaphor for the rhythm of our heartbeats, without which we cannot exist.
+Drumming is a symbol of life, a metaphor for the rhythm of our heartbeats, without which we cannot exist.
 Drumming gives us a way to feel the beat, pulse, or groove needed to remain balanced; it helps us connect with others and express ourselves emotionally.
-It even strengthens the brain, as it requires the synchronization of your right and left hemispheres while you play.
-This kind of brain work can have amazing results for learners with neurological impairments resulting from strokes, for example, or Parkinson’s.
-Group drumming has even been shown to increase production of cancer-killing cells, and for women, the sisterhood produced in drumming circles can create a sense of safety and healing.
+It strengthens the brain, as it requires the synchronization the right and left hemispheres while you play.
+Drumming releases endorphins into your bloodstream so you can't help but be happy when you drum.

 In ancient Greek, the word “ρυθμός,” or “rhythm,” means “to flow.”
 At Octopus School of Drums, you can start finding your own inner rhythm and flow right now!
 Have fun fusing rhythms from around the world and learn how to play by feel and through imagery.
 No music-reading ability is required.
 No experience is needed; anyone can drum!

 COVID-19 health and safety precautions will be in place.
 Participants will be 6 feet apart minimum, and at this time we will keep participant numbers to 10 or less.
 We will clean drums thoroughly between sessions, but participants can choose other others ways to play too.
 We have some fun rhythm games that include body percussion, tapping, claps, stomps and more.

 Claudia Paige's Drum & Rhythm Circle Events

 This is a wonderful opportunity for self-expression, inclusion, mutual support and bonding.
 No musical experience needed.